 Mohammadpur Rajshahi Division, Bangladesh Travel Guide

-Local buses connect Puthia town with Rajshahi City and other nearby towns, serving as an inexpensive means of getting between these larger settlements.
-Within Mohammadpur Union, transport is local, relying on rickshaws and auto-rickshaws.
+Local buses connect Puthia town with Rajshahi City and other nearby towns, serving as an inexpensive way to travel between these larger settlements.
+Within Mohammadpur Union, transport is local, using rickshaws and auto-rickshaws.

 No formal route maps exist for rural buses; local bus stands serve as informal hubs.
-Asking locals for advice on routes and stops is common practice.
+Asking locals for guidance on routes and stops is common practice.

 Public transport in rural Bangladesh is not accessible for travelers with mobility challenges due to crowded conditions and lack of ramps.